qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/interpolation.rst

   **or** the X and Y pixel size.

   Increasing the number of rows or columns will decrease the cell size and increase the file size of the output file.
-The values in ``Rows`` and ``Columns`` are also linked, so doubling the number of rows will automatically double the number of columns and the cell sizes will also be halved.
+At the same time, the values in ``Rows`` and ``Columns`` will also be updated, so doubling the number of rows will automatically double the number of columns and the cell sizes will also be halved.
   The extent of the output raster will remain the same.

 ``Radius from field`` [tablefield: numeric]